Anjou

 Exotic Fruit Salad: Pineapple, mango and kiwi bring a touch of freshness and sweetness that blend well with the wine's fruity aromas.

-Roasted beet and fresh goat's cheese salad: The light, fruity notes of Anjou rouge harmonize with the earthy sweetness of beet and the creamy texture of goat's cheese, creating a lovely balance between freshness and richness.
+Roasted beet and fresh goat's cheese salad: The light, fruity notes of Anjou rouge harmonize with the earthy sweetness of the beets and the creamy texture of the goat's cheese, creating a lovely balance between freshness and richness.

 Summer Vegetable Tian:This Mediterranean dish of roasted zucchini, tomatoes and eggplant offers sweet, slightly tart flavors that complement the fruity aromas and lightness of Anjou rouge, bringing out its freshness.